AmmannChristian/NIST-SP-800-22-Rev1A-Go/README.md

 A high-performance gRPC service implementing the NIST SP 800-22 statistical test suite for random number generator validation.
 This service provides a modern API for executing all 15 NIST tests specified in the Special Publication 800-22 revision 1a.

+The implementation maintains 95.4% test coverage with comprehensive benchmarking and observability features including request tracking and performance profiling.

 ## Validation Results

 The Pure Go implementation has been validated against the original NIST C reference implementation across multiple datasets: